galeo/transient-showcase/README.md

 ### Argument and Infix Macros

-If you need to fine-tune a switch (boolean infix), use `transient-define-infix`.
-Likewise, use `transient-define-argument` for fine-tuning an argument.
+If you need to fine-tune a switch (boolean infix), use<code>transient-define-infix</code> Likewise, use<code>transient-define-argument</code>for fine-tuning an argument.
 The class definitions can be used as a reference while the [manual](https://magit.vc/manual/transient/Suffix-Slots.html#Slotsc-of-transient_002dinfix) provides more explanation.

 ```elisp